MChaudhry9/Bootcamp-Web-development-Data-Science/README.md

 # Solving real-world problems in Jupyter Notebook by using NYC Open Data API

 ## Resources Used
-* Open Data API : A public API provided by the city of New York that offers access to various datasets.
+* NYC Open Data API : A public API provided by the city of New York that offers access to various datasets.
 * Jupyter Notebook
 * Pandas Python Library